 By Halil M. Karaveli (vol. 4, no. 4 of the Turkey Analyst)

 In the deeply polarized climate that pervades Turkish society, it has become near-impossible to stake out an ideological terrain that would enable the country to come to terms with an authoritarianism that is in fact a generalized phenomenon haunting the country.
 There is a compulsion to take sides either for the AKP or for the generals, who are convicted or acquitted depending on political preferences.
 Liberal values, on the other hand, risk being sacrificed as Turkey neglects to take a comprehensive look at its authoritarian past and present.

-By M. K. Kaya and Halil M. Karaveli (vol. 3, no. 20 of the Turkey Analyst)
+By Halil M. Karaveli and Svante E. Cornell (vol. 4, no. 3 of the Turkey Analyst)